Industry Insights, Internet

 What happened to Dish Wireless and the Dish 5G network?

-Dish Wireless is being wound down as part of the restructuring.
+Dish Wireless is being wound down as part of the Dish bankruptcy.
 EchoStar sold the underlying spectrum to AT&T and SpaceX and is decommissioning its own 5G network.

 What’s the best alternative to Dish?